Aliases for GRN Gene

 GeneCards Summary for GRN Gene

 GRN (Granulin) is a Protein Coding gene.
-Diseases associated with GRN include ceroid lipofuscinosis, neuronal, 11 and amusia.
+Diseases associated with GRN include frontotemporal lobar degeneration with ubiquitin-positive inclusions and ceroid lipofuscinosis, neuronal, 11.
 Among its related pathways are Integrated Breast Cancer Pathway.
-GO annotations related to this gene include cytokine activity and growth factor activity.
+GO annotations related to this gene include poly(A) RNA binding and growth factor activity.

 UniProtKB/Swiss-Prot for GRN Gene